rememberSoftwares/yacana/README.md

 So, the result of solving the equation 2 + 2 is indeed 4.
 ```

-If your terminal is working normaly you should see task's prompts in green and starting with the '[PROMPT]' string.
+If your terminal is working normally you should see the task's prompts in green and starting with the '[PROMPT]' string.
 The LLM's answer should appear purple and start with the [AI_RESPONSE] string.

 ### About Task parameters

 The Task class takes 2 mandatory parameters:
-* The prompt : It is the task to be solved.
-Use imperative language, be precise, ask for step by step thinking for complexe Tasks and expected outputs if needed.
+* The prompt: It is the task to be solved.
+Use imperative language, be precise, and ask for step by step thinking for complex Tasks and expected outputs if needed.
-* The Agent : The agent that will be assigned to this task.
+* The Agent: The agent that will be assigned to this task.
 The agent will be in charge of solving the task.

-ℹ️ There are many other parameters that can be given to a Task.
+ℹ️ Many other parameters can be given to a Task.
 We will see some of them in the following sections of this tutorial.
-But you can checkout the Task class documentation @todo URL
+But you can check out the Task class documentation @todo URL

-### Do you see how disruptiv this is compared to other Frameworks ?
+### Do you see how disruptive this is compared to other frameworks?

-In the above code snippet we assigned the agent to the Task.
+In the above code snippet, we assigned the agent to the Task.
 So it's the Task that leads the direction that the AI takes.
 In most other frameworks it's the opposite, where you assign some work to an existing agent.
-This reversed way allows to have fined grained control on each resolution step as the LLM only follow bread crumb (the Tasks).
-The patern will become even more obvious as we get to the Tool section of this tutorial.
+This reversed way allows to have fined grained control on each resolution step as the LLM only follows bread crumb (the Tasks).
+The pattern will become even more obvious as we get to the Tool section of this tutorial.
 As you'll see the Tools are also assigned at the Task level and not to the Agent directly.

-TO compare with LangGraph, it's true that we canno't make a call graph as we don't bind the Task together explicitly.
-However, Yacana's way gives more flexibility and allows a hierarchical programing way or ordonancing the Task and keeping control of the flow.
-It also allows creating new Task dynamically if the need arised.
-You shall rely on your programming skill and good OOP to have a clean code and a good Task ordering.
+To compare with LangGraph, we indeed cannot make a call graph as we don't bind the Task together explicitly.
+However, Yacana's way gives more flexibility and allows a hierarchical programming way or scheduling the Task and keeping control of the flow.
+It also allows creating new Task dynamically if the need arises.
+You shall rely on your programming skills and good OOP to have a clean code and good Task ordering.

 ### Getting the result of a Task

-Even though we get logs on the standard output of the terminal, we still need to extract the answer of the LLM that solved that Task to actualy do something with it.
+Even though we get logs on the standard output of the terminal, we still need to extract the answer of the LLM that solved that Task to actually do something with it.
-Getting the string message is quite easy as the .solve() methods returns a Message() class.
+Getting the string message is quite easy as the .solve() method returns a Message() class.
-Maybe you are thinking "ho noo another class to deal with".
-Well let me tell you that it's always better to have an OOP class than somme semi-random python dictionnary where you'll forget what keys it contain.
-Also the Message class is very straightforward.
+Maybe you are thinking "Ho noo another class to deal with".
+Well, let me tell you that it's always better to have an OOP class than some semi-random python dictionary where you'll forget what keys it contains.
+Also, the Message class is very straightforward.
 It exposes a `content` attribute.
-Modify the curent code like this:
+Modify the current code like this:
 ```python
 # So that something actually happens you must call the .solve() method on your task
 my_message: Message = task1.solve()